See our current and previous newsletters:

-The Australian Sustainable Finance Roadmap was launched by the Australian Sustainable Finance Initiative (ASFI) sets out a coherent plan for a decade of action that will realign the Australian financial system to support a more resilient, sustainable and prosperous future for all Australians, positioning the system more strongly in a period of significant change, elevating risks, and rapidly shifting global context.
+The Australian Sustainable Finance Roadmap launched by the Australian Sustainable Finance Initiative (ASFI) sets out, a coherent plan for a decade of action that will realign the Australian financial system to support a more resilient, sustainable and prosperous future for all Australians, positioning the system more strongly in a period of significant change, elevating risks, and rapidly shifting global context.
 One priority area identified by the Board for ASFI is the development of sustainable finance taxonomies.

 Recording to follow.

 As part of the EU AUS Sustainable Finance Roadmap project, a workshop between European Union and Australian supervisory and regulatory agencies was held on 22 November, 2021.
 Representatives from the Australian Council of Financial Regulators and the European Banking Authority and the European Insurance and Occupational Pensions Authority shared insights and approaches to climate risk and the implications for financial system stability.